heyjva/support/content/src/cloud/features/amazon-alexa.md

 ## Manual configuration

-You can use `configuration.yaml` to configure the entities that are being shown to Alexa and how they are exposed.
+You can use the [`configuration.yaml`](https://www.home-assistant.io/docs/configuration/) file to configure the entities that are being shown to Alexa and how they are exposed.

 If you use any filters, as shown in the example below, the entities can no longer be exposed via User Interface.
 They are still listed under [**Settings** > **Voice assistant**](https://my.home-assistant.io/redirect/voice_assistants/) > **Expose**, but are shown grayed out.